treolabs/treopim/docs/en/user-guide/attribute-groups.md

 ## Working with Attributes, Related to the Attribute Group

 On each attribute group detail view page, there is a small list view of the attributes associated with this attribute group.
-They are displayed on the "Attributes" panel:
+They are displayed on the `ATTRIBUTES` panel:

 ![Attributes panel](../../_assets/attribute-groups/attributes-panel.jpg)

-By default, the following fields are displayed on the "Attributes" panel:
+By default, the following fields are displayed on the `ATTRIBUTES` panel:

 - Attribute name
 - Code